jcolag/entropy-arbitrage/2020-02-10-bicker-test.md

 We could get away with posting the reply form to the server and retrieving the updated page.
 That would follow the same scheme as posting messages already do.
 But that's a little bit out of date, in terms of user experience, and is also slower and clunkier than necessary.

-Instead, what makes more sense is to *just* send the reply information to the server and change the [DOM](https://en.wikipedia.org/wiki/Document_Object_Model) for the target paragraph.
+Instead, what makes more sense is to *just* send the reply information to the server and change the {% wiki Document_Object_Model|DOM|en %} for the target paragraph.

 ### Added Instrumentation